WILLIAM B. HUNTER LECTURE SERIES

 2005: Andrew Ladis, Professor of Art History, University of Georgia on "Giotto and That Obscure Object of Desire" (March 3, 2005 in Malibu, California)

 2004: Rebecca Wagner Oettlinger of the University of Wisconsin on "Public Relations in the Sixteenth Century: Luther's Image in Popular Songs."
 (April 1, 2004 in Austin, Texas)

 2003: Russ McDonald of the University of North Carolina (Greensboro) on "The Elizabethan Shakespeare."
 (March, 2003 at New Orleans, Louisiana.)

 2002: Ingrid Rowland of the American Academy, Rome, author of The Culture of the High Renaissance: Ancients and Moderns in Sixteenth-Century Rome.
 (April, 2002 at St. Louis University.)

 2001: The first honoree in the SCRC William B. Hunter Lecture Series in Renaissance Studies was Michael Schoenfeldt of the University of Michigan.
-(April, 2001, at the Texas A & M Conference.)
+The lecture was titled "'Commotion Strange': Milton and Passion" (April, 2001, at the Texas A & M Conference).

 Professor Schoenfeldt received his graduate training at the University of California at Berkeley and has published widely in Renaissance studies.
 His first book, Prayer and Power: George Herbert and Renaissance Courtship (University of Chicago Press), appeared in 1991.
 His second, Bodies and Selves in Early Modern England: Physiology and Inwardness in Spenser, Shakespeare, Herbert, and Milton (Cambridge University Press) appeared in December, 1999.